C. F. W. Walther: Early life and education

-Early

 Ferdinand, as he was called by his family, was first educated by his father.
 At the age of eight, he attended school in Hohenstein for two years.
 He then entered "Latein Schule" ("Latin school", a college preparatory school) in Schneeberg, from which he graduated in September 1829.

 One month later he enrolled in the University of Leipzig to begin his study of theology and joined his older brother Otto Hermann, who was enrolled in the same university.
 During his college years in Leipzig he contracted a near-fatal lung disease and had to interrupt his studies for six months.
 While ill and recuperating, he assiduously read the works of Martin Luther and became convinced that Luther's theology clearly taught the doctrines of Holy Scripture.
 He also began believing in the importance of a firm confessional position.

 In 1833, Walther took his first exam at the university.
 This examination allowed him to accept a position as a private tutor for a family in the town of Kahla.
 The experience of two years' tutoring qualified him to take his second examination in Leipzig and graduate.
 On January 15, 1837, he was ordained to the Lutheran clergy and became a pastor in the town of Bräunsdorf in Saxony.
 As part of his pastoral duties, he taught religion classes in the local school.
 He soon, however, found himself at odds with the rationalistic government of the Kingdom of Saxony because he believed that it had departed from the faith and practice of historic Lutheranism and promoted false doctrine.
 The lack of orthodoxy also caused many other conservative Lutherans to oppose the Saxon government's liberal religious policies.

+Career

 Exodus from Saxony

 Walther and several hundred of the other dissenters came together under the leadership of a pastor holding similar views—Martin Stephan from Dresden.
 In November 1838, under Stephan's direction, 800 Saxon immigrants ("Stephanites") left on five ships for America in what is known as the Saxon Lutheran Migration, hoping for the freedom to practice their religious beliefs.
 The settlers arrived in New Orleans on January 5, 1839.
 The group settled both in St. Louis, Missouri, and to the south along the Mississippi River in Perry County, Missouri.

-Controversy over "Bishop" Stephan
+Controversy over Bishop Stephan

 Soon after the immigrants were settled in the new homeland, their leader and self-proclaimed "bishop of the new settlement", Martin Stephan, was accused of financial and sexual misconduct (charges he had also faced in Saxony) and was expelled from the settlement.
 His departure left Walther as one of leading clergymen remaining.